If you can't afford $250/month deposit, it would be concerning, because this is approximately 1/4 of what you'll be paying for full-time care.

 No. When you separate from your child, your anxiety is going to be greater than your child's, which is why the urge to drop in to visit with them.
 However, doing this will only cause anxiety for your child because if you show up, he/she is going to think you're there for pick up.
 Do this enough times and full-blown separation anxiety will begin on a daily basis.
 This counters the safe, secure, and loving environment that I try my best to provide.
 However, I do have an open-door policy in that you do not need to knock at drop off / pick up times.

 As a state-registered provider, I am allowed up to 10 children; however, the most I watch is six.
 Break-down of ages: Two under the age of two, Four - ages two to four.
-Another related question I’m asked is related to supervision of the children.
+Another question I’m asked is related to supervision of the children.
 The children are never out of my sight.
 Even when I’m in the kitchen making meals, they are often gathered around the gate to watch.
+If the children move away from the kitchen gate - back to the play area - I will step out often to check on them.
+If I need to go to the restroom, they are generally standing next to the door, pounding on it (as a parent, you probably have this happen to you also).

 I prefer to watch six.
 How many attend daily is up to the parents’ schedules.
 Some days I only have four in attendance, while others I have six.
 Since there is only me caring for the little ones, six is my maximum even though the state permits ten.

-We listen to music a lot, however, shows are limited to snacks and lunch alone and strictly educations (e.g. Word World and Brainiacs).
+We listen to music a lot, however, shows are limited to snacks and lunch alone and strictly educational (e.g. Word World and Brainiacs).

 Infants are provided their own playpen to sleep in.
 Each has a crib mattress for comfort and a blanket.
 This is for their use alone.
 Once a toddler transitions from the playpen to the floor, I provide them with a mat to sleep on.
 Parents are required to send a blanket and pillow that can be left here for the entire week.
 The blanket and pillow are sent home at week’s end to be washed.
 Parents return them the following week.